 We study how banks transmit increases in interest rates to the loan supply.
-We analyse the largest rise in interest rates since the creation of the euro starting from the effects of a large drop in sight deposits.
-We build on a comprehensive credit register which includes bank-firm lending relationships (above 25.000 euro) in all euro area countries, which we match with bank-level information on banks' deposit funding and financial conditions.
-We find that banks experiencing persistent deposits outflows restrict credit to borrowers, rather than adjust rates.
+We use the largest (unexpected) rise in interest rates since the creation of the euro to understand the impact on lending, starting from the effects of a large drop in sight deposits.
+We build on a comprehensive credit register which includes bank-firm lending relationships (above 25.000 euro) in the majority euro area countries, which we match with bank-level information on banks' deposit funding and financial conditions.
+We find that banks experiencing persistent deposits outflows restrict directly credit to certain borrowers, rather than adjust rates and let markets clear.
 Our findings seem to be driven by augmented exposure to interest rate risk as the effect is larger for banks with a larger duration gap, and credit is less available for new borrowers, and for loans with fixed rates or longer maturities.
 Our results indicate that during periods of increasing rates, bank's assets and liabilities management could be crucial for the transmission of monetary policy.
-Banks try to preserve their duration gap by rationing credit rather than transmitting the increase in policy rates to borrowers.
+Banks try to preserve their duration gap, which reflects the value of their deposit franchise, by rationing credit rather than by transmitting the increase in policy rates to borrowers.